dsegal900 has an assortment of writings, some of which include literature.

-As Jung says, this awakening is found in fairy tale Beauty and the Beast and in countless other myths and stories that feature the theme of beauty and beast or the archetype of a damsel in distress, or both.
-In King Kong, Ann Darrow’s relationship with the giant gorilla (her learning from it, it taking her out of her element) and her subsequent romance with her rescuer, can only be described as an awakening.
+As Jung says, this awakening is found in the fairy tale Beauty and the Beast and in countless other myths and stories that feature the theme of beauty and beast, the archetype of a damsel in distress, or both.
+In King Kong, Ann Darrow’s relationship with the giant gorilla (her learning from it; it taking her out of her element) and her subsequent romance with her rescuer can only be described as an awakening.
 Other examples of damsels in distress awakening from true love’s kiss can be found in classic fairy tales like Snow White, Sleeping Beauty, and Rapunzel.

 Even though the age of helpless women has passed, we still see the archetype of a damsel in distress appear in popular culture, albeit with a few new characteristics.
 In the 1997 animated Disney film Hercules, a character named Megara bills herself as the classic damsel in distress.
-When the main character Hercules (a modern take on the Greek mythical hero) confronts Megara, while she’s trapped in the clutches of a giant centaur monster, and asks isn’t she a damsel in distress that needs rescuing; she replies by saying, "I'm a damsel.
+When the main character Hercules (a modern take on the Greek mythical hero) confronts Megara while she’s trapped in the clutches of a giant centaur monster and asks if she isn’t a damsel in distress that needs rescuing, she replies by saying, "I'm a damsel.
 I’m in distress.
 I can handle this.
 Have a nice day!"

 Meg’s portrayal in the movie is a combination of both a traditional damsel in distress archetype and a more modern independent woman.
 She’s traditional in the sense that she’s portrayed as beautiful, and at first glance helpless while ensnared in the grasp of a nasty monster.
 Also, Hercules sees her somewhat as a prize to be one through his heroic deeds, a reoccurring theme in most fairy tales that feature a damsel in distress.
 But from Meg’s first line, we can tell that she’s different from other damsels.
 She rebuffs Hercules’s request for permission to rescue her, a move that is distinctly unorthodox for a damsel in distress.
-It would be like Rapunzel telling the prince she was perfectly happy with where she was, or Snow White suddenly awakening from her poison-induced coma to tell the price that he shouldn’t bother—that she could just tell that he wasn’t the one.
-Later in the movie we find out that Meg is actually working for Hades, (she's actually more like an indentured servant) king of the underworld, and is working against Hercules.
+It would be like Rapunzel telling the prince she was perfectly happy with where she was, or Snow White suddenly awakening from her poison-induced coma to tell the prince that he shouldn’t bother—that she could just tell that he wasn’t the one.
+Later in the movie, we find out that Meg is actually working for Hades (she's actually more like an indentured servant), who is the king of the underworld and is working against Hercules.
 This makes her character go from a helpless damsel in distress to more of a femme fatale, even though she may not be working against Hercules of her own volition.
 Even the fact that Meg is somewhat dangerous to Hercules, that she makes him nervous, and in the end that she makes him extremely vulnerable to Hades’s plan gives her an amount of power and independence that no damsel has ever enjoyed before.

 Although Jesus isn’t portrayed as Prince Charming, he definitely is portrayed as a savior, and his character in the Biblical story can only be labeled as a hero.

-In Cry for Myth Rollo May writes that, “Myths are our self-interpretation of our inner selves in relation to the outside world.
+In The Cry for Myth, Rollo May argues that "myths are our self-interpretation of our inner selves in relation to the outside world.
 They are narrations by which our society is unified" (May 20).
 So what does the frequency of the damsel in distress archetype in myth say about the human interpretation of ourselves, and what about this specific character and the story that usually accompanies it, is so unifying?
 From the evidence provided in myths as varied as the ancient Greek myth Andromeda, to Indian epic Ramayana, to Western fairy tales, we can say the damsel in distress is an archetype that fascinates us humans, and provides an appealing fantasy to men and women everywhere.